 The duration of the process of company liquidation of a Serbian company may vary depending on various facts, but the liquidator must know that the books and documents of the company must be archived for a period of several years and may be consulted after a special request.
-In certain cases the process of company liquidation can be reinitiated if new assets of the company are discovered.
+In certain cases, the process of company liquidation can be reinitiated if new assets of the company are discovered.

-The consequences of initiating company liquidation
+The consequences of initiating a company liquidation process

 When the procedures of liquidating a companyin Serbia have started, there are several legal consequences to attend.
 These include the following:

-• It does not prejudice the imposition or enforcement of orders on a company liquidation or the conduct of any pending procedures against or in favor of the company;
+• it does not prejudice the imposition or enforcement of orders on a company liquidation or the conduct of any pending procedures against or in favor of the company;

-• The profits and dividends registered by the company are not paid and distributed to its members;
+• the profits and dividends registered by the company are not paid and distributed to its members;

-• A liquidator may carry out several activities, such as: finalizing transactions on behalf of the company, conducting the liquidation, selling the assets and collecting the receivables.
+• a liquidator may carry out several activities, such as: finalizing transactions on behalf of the company, conducting the liquidation, selling the assets and collecting the receivables.